lexi-schroeds/python-challenge-northwestern-bootcamp/README.md

   Module 3 - Python - Class 3, includes functions, comprehensions, and dictionaries

 Submission for Module 3 Challenge
-  Correctly Reads in the CSV (10 points)
+Sources: Used support from Tutor, edX Learning Assistant, and ChatGPT to complete assignment Correctly Reads in the CSV (10 points)
     Reads in the CSVs for both PyBank and PyPoll using Python (5 points) PyBank & PyPoll: Find in rows 5, 16-17